Note-taking is very important when you try to grasp important information. Either in school or at work, note taking becomes a common practice.

 Many studies in the past found the benefits of note-taking.
 Some findings suggest that note taking is more effective than text highlighting.

 The reason is that text highlighting does not involve a cognitive process.
 The brain does not significant work when you highlight your notes.

-Note taking, however, spends neural resources to summarize the ideas you jot down.
-In this case, the brain performs initial effort to encode the information even before the actual study session occurs.
+Note-taking, however, spends neural resources to summarize the ideas you jot down.
+In this case, the brain performs an initial effort to encode the information even before the actual study session occurs.

-Because the partial information retention happens during note taking, it will more likely that you remember the lesson more easily when you sit down to review.
+Because partial information retention happens during note-taking, it will more likely that you remember the lesson more easily when you sit down to review.

 But the studies on note-taking did not yield a consistent result.
 Some findings found the undesirable effect of note-taking on your memory.